streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 If you drag the the sample file to the data drop, the events are uploaded to the stream.
 Once the process is complete, the stream view is updated to show the extent of the archived history.

 <g:img dir="images/user-guide" file="twitter-stream-view.png" class="img-responsive center-block" />

+##Built-in data types

+There’s a number of built-in data types that can be used in a stream.
+These are the following:

+Number
+:   A numeric data type internally stored as a double precision (64-bit) float.

+Boolean
+:   A logical data type with two possible values, True and False.
+In Streamr, a numeric value exactly equal to one represents logical truth.
+Anything else is interpreted as a logical falsehood.

+String
+:   A sequence of zero or more alphabetical characters.

+Map
+:   A collection of key-value pairs.
+Each key is a string, and the value can be of any built-in data type (even a Map again).
+Map is the same as a dictionary or an associative array found in a number of programming languages.

+List
+:   An ordered collection of zero or more elements.

+Data types can be freely mixed in one event.
+And you can freely add new fields to an existing stream; you don’t have to know what fields you might eventually need.
+A single event can be of any size within reason, and a stream can grow indefinitely when extended by new events.

+There is no theoretical limitation as to the format or type of data in Streamr.
+Anything which can be expressed in digital form is fair game.
+It is perfectly possible to create streams which contain digital images, streaming video, or other domain-specific data.
+If your use case takes you beyond the built-in data types, come and talk to us about what you have in mind.

 ##Pushing events to a stream